What Farmhouse Style Actually Means in a Bedroom

 7. Install Mason Jar or Industrial Wall Sconces

-Wall-mounted bedside lighting with a farmhouse character — mason jar pendants, cage-style sconces, or simple arm lamps in black metal — replaces bedside tables and adds wall interest simultaneously.
-It also frees up floor and surface space which is particularly useful in smaller rooms.
+Wall-mounted bedside lighting with farmhouse character — mason jar pendants, cage-style sconces, or simple arm lamps in black metal — replaces bedside tables and adds wall interest simultaneously.
+It also frees up floor and surface space.

 8. Layer a Vintage or Braided Rug